aurelia/router/doc/article/en-us/router-configuration.md

   </source-code>
 </code-listing>

-In the above example, our route will only match URL fragment of '/users' and not '/Users', BUT since the route 'users/:id/detail' is not case sensitive the URL Users/:id/detail would match.
+In the above example, our route will only match URL fragment of '/users' and not '/Users', *but* since the route 'users/:id/detail' is not case sensitive the URL Users/:id/detail would match.
 By default Aurelia's routes are not case sensitive.

 ## [Handling Unknown Routes](aurelia-doc://section/6/version/1.0.0)

 Aurelia allows you to map any unknown routes.
 Parameters passed to `mapUnknownRoutes()` can be:
-* A string to a moduleId
+* A string to a moduleId.
+This module will be navigated to any time a route is not found.
-* A routeConfig object
+* A routeConfig object.
+This configuration object will be used any time a route is not found.
-* A function which is passed the NavigationInstruction object
+* A function which is passed the NavigationInstruction object and can decide the route dynamically.

 ### Using a ModuleId for Unknown routes

 <code-listing heading="Basic Route Configuration">
   <source-code>
   <source-code lang="ES 2015/2016">